This Is How Abortion Ends In America

 3. Regulate!
 Regulate!
 Regulate!

-In practical terms, that meant an organisation would write the regulations, and Republicans in state legislatures would pass ‘em.
+In practical terms, that meant an organization would write the regulations, and Republicans in state legislatures would pass ‘em.
 The result would be to make abortion as onerous to get as possible.
 It was smart.
 Rather than solely relying on a moral argument (You know, “Abortion is murder!”), this introduced laws that ostensibly focused on protecting women’s wellbeing.
-They even had hard-to-argue-with names like “Women’s Health Defence Act” and “Women’s Health Protection Act.”
-This is how rules like 24-hour (and then 48- and 72-hour) waiting periods and mandated counselling (often including bogus claims) came to pass.
+They even had hard-to-argue-with names like “Women’s Health Defense Act” and “Women’s Health Protection Act.”
+This is how rules like 24-hour (and then 48- and 72-hour) waiting periods and mandated counseling (often including bogus claims) came to pass.

 Advertisement